11 Pages on Your Site That Need Optimization to Get More Email Signups

 According to eMarketer, for example, email marketing was cited as the most effective digital marketing channel of 2014 for customer retention in the United States.
 Although that was one year ago, we have every reason to believe that the situation hasn’t changed much since.

 So today, we’re taking the lazy marketer’s approach and discussing how to improve your newsletter subscription conversions on pages that you already have on your site.
-No new content needed.
+No new content is needed.
 Particularly:

 - What’s great about homepages and how to improve conversions on them.